info@rubertpartners.com |

 4. Step Three: Preparing for the Mediation

-Each party should come prepared with:
+Each party should attend with:

-A clear understanding of the issues and desired outcomes,
+- A clear understanding of the issues and desired outcomes,

 5. Costs of Mediation in the UAE